Section 164 of GST – Power of Government to make rules

-This is delegation of legislation to the administrative authority, which has become a regular practice and standard feature of modern legislation.
+This is delegation of legislation to the administrative authority, which has become a regular practice and a standard feature of modern legislation.
 This has to be read with Section 165 regarding regulations.
-While under this Section the Government is given the power to make rules, under Section 165 power to make regulation is given to the Board and Commissioner of SGST.
+While under this Section the Government is given the power to make rules, under Section 165 power to make regulations is given to the Board and Commissioner of SGST.
 There is a general power under sub-section (1) and specific power under sub-section (2) which is also a standard structure.

 Two important principles are: